Risk Warning: Your Capital is at Risk.

 Marc Andreessen (Early internet Pioneer)

-|Supply Cap||None (Current Circulating Supply: 114,473,409,520)||21,000,000|
+|Supply Cap||None (Current Circulating Supply: 125bn+)||21,000,000|

-How Is Dogecoin Made?
+How Is Dogecoin Mined?

-In contrast, cryptocurrencies, like Dogecoin, take a decentralized approach to producing new tokens and DOGE is created by its community.
+In contrast, cryptocurrencies, like Dogecoin, take a decentralized approach to produce new tokens, and DOGE is created by its community.

 The first is to encourage miners to devote computing power in order to complete transactions on the Dogecoin blockchain, while the second is to regulate the creation of new DOGE, which is then distributed by miners.

 What Drives the Price of Dogecoin?

 Dogecoin is a cryptocurrency, and like all cryptocurrencies, it is highly volatile and prone to large surges and big dips.
 Dogecoin, in particular, has experienced a fairly turbulent history and is prone to quite abrupt price changes.

 The primary price driver for DOGE has been media attention, especially given it’s digital cultural influence.

 The meme-based coin saw a surge in value in early 2018 as a number of media outlets began to pick up the story that Doge had hit a market cap of over $2.0 billion dollars.